jpappel/BingoMaker/README.md

 The monolith version of the application can be deployed to a Linux VPS such as AWS EC2 by using the `userdata.sh` script provided in `deploy/`.
 The script assumes that the system the software is being installed on has access to curl and uses the `yum` package manager.

+## API

+The API is fully documented according to the OpenAPI 3.0.3 spec in `api.yml`.